Privlko/de_uk_paper/draft.md

 ### Placing mobility in an institutional context

 Wage premiums tied to mobility may rely on the institutional setting of the labour market.
 We will compare two markets specifically, Germany and the UK.
-Across a range institutional typologies, both countries routinely sit on opposite each other.
-Germany and the UK differ regarding firms (Hall and Soskice), labour markets (Mills et al), welfare states (Esping-Anderssen); this section will briefly sumamrise these differences.
+Across a range institutional typologies, both countries routinely sit opposite each other.
+Both countries differ regarding firms (Hall and Soskice), labour markets (Mills et al), and welfare states (Esping-Anderssen); this section briefly sumamrises these differences.

 The varieties of capitalism approach compares firms and employers in both countries (Hall and Soskice, Thelen).
-The typology suggests that firms in Liberal Market Economies (of which the UK is a prime example) are reluctant to invest in firm-specific skills, seeing this as a risky investment due to the high turnover of staff at all levels.
-Poaching is also seen as a cost-effcient alternative to training staff, where premiums in pay are seen as cheaper, provided they do not exceed the cost of training.
-Further, csince government intervention is limited, bargains are individualised.
+The typology suggests that firms in Liberal Market Economies (of which the UK is a prime example) are reluctant to invest in firm-specific skills, seeing this as a risk, due to the high turnover at all levels.
+Poaching is seen as a cost-effcient alternative to training, where premiums in pay are seen as cheaper, provided they do not exceed the cost of training.
+Further, since government intervention is limited, bargains are individualised.
 As a result, wage inequality between and within occupations is signigificant.
-On the topic of coordinated Labour Markets (again, of which Germany is a prime example)
+Coordinated Labour Markets (again, of which Germany is a prime example) invest in training routinely, knowing that workers are committed to the firm.
+Turnover is low and career ladders also tend to be shorter than those of Liberal Market Economies (DiPrete, Tilly).
+Poaching is ineffective as wages are often tied to firrm tenure, in this way committment to the firm will likely lead to greater earnings growth than mobility to a new employer.
+Wage inequality within occupations is relatively minor, although higher between occupations due to occupation based stratification.
+Since coordinated marjet economies rely on several stakeholders to plan for the future, unions have significant coverage in the German market.
+As a result, job matching and job searching occurs collectively, at least in part.

+In Esping-Anderssen's discussion of welfare capitalisms, Liberal welfare states (like the UK) support market solutions and market-based institutions.
+In this way, Liberal labour markets tend to be *"unregulated, leading to higher turnover, social insecurity, and wage inequality"* (Esping-Andersen).
+Mills et al propose the British labour amrkets can be characterised as broadly "open".
+By Contrast, Corporatist welfare states (like Germany) tend to favour secure employment.
+Although wage inequality exists between class positions, within-them earnings tend to be more predictable.
+Turnover is lower, as is precarity.
+Mills et al characterise German labour markets as closed for the same reasons

 ## Mobility and earnings: